telegie/librgbd/README.md

 # librgbd

-librgbd is a C++/Python library for reading and writing RGBD video files and is based on libmatroska of the .mkv files.
+librgbd is a C++/Python library for RGBD videos and is based on libmatroska of the .mkv files.

 [Docs](https://telegie.github.io/librgbd) | [Viewer](https://telegie.com/file-player)